 NEXT Weather: Where is this arctic air coming from?

-PHILADELPHIA (CBS) -- Arctic air will invade the Philadelphia area Monday night as it ushers in the coldest air that we have seen since February.
+PHILADELPHIA (CBS) -- Arctic air invaded the Philadelphia area Monday night, ushering in the coldest air we have seen since February.

-Winds will add to the cold and drop the feels-like temperature into the teens and twenties for Tuesday, and Wednesday and into the first half of the day Thursday.
+Winds add to the cold and dropped the feels-like temperature into the teens and twenties for Tuesday and Wednesday, and into the first half of the day Thursday.
 Wind speeds will be sustained from 10-20 mph with gusts up to 35 mph.

-A NEXT Weather Alert will go into effect Monday night until 11 p.m. until Wednesday due to the combination of the cold, wind chill and possibility of some snow flurries.
+A NEXT Weather Alert went into effect Monday night until 11 p.m. until Wednesday due to the combination of the cold, wind chill and possibility of some snow flurries.

+As far as the snow chances: we're not expecting much accumulation and certainly not enough to close schools.
+But a few snow flurries cannot be ruled out across the area on Tuesday from the Poconos into the Philadelphia area.

 Tuesday's afternoon's high temperature of 37 degrees will make for the coldest day since Feb.
 25 when the high temperature was 36 degrees.